 As you can see, modes and inversions are different names meaning the same thing.

 I’m not sure where the concept came from that when it comes to chords, we call it inversions, but when it comes to scales we call it modes.

-That is because all modes have the one same fingering.
-The guitar neck that shows all the notes of a D Dorian scales, looks EXACTLY the same like a guitar neck that shows all the notes of the E Phrygian scale, and EXACTLY the same like the guitar neck showing all notes for the C major scale, and so on.
+That is because all modes have the same fingering.
+The guitar neck that shows all the notes of a D Dorian scale, looks EXACTLY the same as a guitar neck that shows all the notes of the E Phrygian scale, and EXACTLY the same as the guitar neck showing all notes for the C major scale, and so on.

 The book explains all this really well.